MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/add-comments-to-pages.md

 ## Add a comment to a page

 Add your comments directly to a page in the design studio from the Pages workspace.

+> [!NOTE]
+> Makers must have permission to edit the site before they can add comments.

 1. Open the design studio and select the page you'd like from the pages pane.